Livestreaming

 Playlist URL:

-Livestream playlist URL is accessible via url
+Livestream playlist URL is accessible via url property of DyteLivestreamData instance:

-If the livestream is not active for current room, it'll return null
+If the livestream is not active for current room, it'll return null.

 final String? url = dyteClient.livestream.data.url;